Pancreatic Neuroendocrine Tumor

-Many of these may be caused by other health problems.
-But it’s important to see your healthcare provider if you have these symptoms.
+Many of these symptoms may be caused by other health problems.
+Still, it’s important to see your healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have a tumor or cancer.

 How is a pancreatic neuroendocrine tumor diagnosed?

-If you have any of these symptoms and your healthcare provider thinks you may have a pancreatic NET, he or she will first ask about your health history, symptoms, and family history.
+If you have any of these symptoms and your healthcare provider thinks you may have a pancreatic NET, you'll be asked about your health history, symptoms, and family history.
 A physical exam will be done.

-You may also need one or more of these tests:
+You may also need 1 or more of these tests:

 - Blood tests and other lab tests.
-These can show high hormone levels in the blood.
+These can show high hormone levels in your blood.

 - Imaging tests.
-These are used to look for the tumor inside the pancreas.
-They include CT, MRI, ultrasound, and somatostatin receptor scintigraphy (SRS).
+These are used to look for a tumor inside the pancreas.
+They include CT scan, MRI, ultrasound, and somatostatin receptor scintigraphy (SRS).

 A biopsy is the only way to know if the tumor is cancer.
-Small pieces of tissue are taken out and checked for cancer cells.
+Small pieces of the tumor are taken out and tested for cancer cells.

 How is a pancreatic neuroendocrine tumor treated?